Internet-Draft alternate-uuid-encoding December 2025

 For alternate UUIDs transmitted among two machines it may be beneficial to include a checksum character to validate the given UUID has not been modified during transport before using it for various operations thus increasing the resiliency of the alternate UUID generation and parsing process.

-For applications that simply care about generating UUIDs but do not need to parse, checksums may be omitted entirely.
-Table 4 compares checksum usage among the BaseXX encoding methods in this document.
+For applications that simply care about generating UUIDs but do not need to parse, checksums MAY be omitted entirely.

 Table 4: Alt UUID Encoding Checksum Comparison